Section 3314.03 | Specifications of contract between sponsor and governing authority - specifications of comprehensive plan.

 (d) The name of the lender or landlord, identified as such, and the lender's or landlord's relationship to the operator, if any.

-(10) Qualifications of teachers, including a requirement that the school's classroom teachers be licensed in accordance with sections 3319.22 to 3319.31 of the Revised Code, except that a community school may engage noncertificated persons to teach up to twelve hours per week pursuant to section 3319.301 of the Revised Code.
+(10) Qualifications of teachers, including a requirement that the school's classroom teachers be licensed in accordance with sections 3319.22 to 3319.31 of the Revised Code, except that a community school may engage noncertificated persons to teach up to twelve hours or forty hours per week pursuant to section 3319.301 of the Revised Code.

 (11) That the school will comply with the following requirements: